AlanMorel/wasdWithMe/README.md

 You can also:
   - Import your game library by connecting your Steam, Xbox Live and Playstation Network account
-  - Deck out your profile with your achievements
+  - Deck out your profile with achievements
   - Connect your Twitch account to tell your inner circle when you are live

 ## Requirements